 In 2003, the Betsy & Bernie lost their oldest child, Luke, to suicide, and joined the AFSP Family, helping start the Virginia Beach Out of the Darkness Walk.

 On Oct.
 21, 2016, Betsy became the first Area Director of the North Carolina Chapter of the American Foundation for Suicide Prevention.

 In January 2019, Betsy became the Chapter’s first Associate Director, choosing part-time hours to accommodate health & family demands.
 She now works under AFSP-NC Area Director Catherine Heindselman, as one of the Chapter’s two paid staff partners.
 In NC and across the US, the AFSP is run 99.9% by volunteers, who are facilitated by staff.
 Together we work to save lives and bring hope to those affected by suicide.

 Joe Hampton, Back Creek Farm and Research Operations Manager for NCDA's Piedmont Research Station

 Joe and his wife, Robin Hampton, are first generation farmers and have built their livestock operation from the ground-up since 1981.
 They own Back Creek Farm in Ulla, North Carolina, where they raise beef and lamb.
-Joe also works full-time as the Research Operations Manager for the North Carolina Department of Agriculture’s Piedmont Research Station.
+Joe also worked full-time as the Research Operations Manager for the North Carolina Department of Agriculture’s Piedmont Research Station.
 In addition, Joe served for eight years on the Board of Directors for the American Angus Association and was elected President for 2011, thus far the only North Carolinian to be elected to this prestigious position.